MarkCTech/gin_server/README.md

 # gin_api
 ## Summary
-Uses gin framework to run, post, get and patch an array of tasks on a 'Todo' list.
+Uses HTTP and gin framework to handle run, post, get and patch of an array of tasks on a 'Todo' list.
  ## Using the program
 $go build && ./gin_api